fcaruso/loci-loci/README.md

 # loci-loci
 Simple WebApp to store your favourite locations.
+A free alternative of the "saved locations" in google maps.

 ## purpose
-The purpose is to practice with dockers, HTML5, JavaScript, OpenStreetMap and MySQL.
+The purpose of this web-app is to get rid of google maps.

 ## db schema
 Each record is defined by a label, an address and a set of tags (like #restaurant and so on).